 Each of Tampa’s neighborhoods possesses a unique character that reflects the great diversity of our city.
 In some of Tampa’s traditionally lower-income and working-class neighborhoods, housing costs have increased dramatically over the past decade.
 In some cases, this has priced out long-time residents and changed the character of specific neighborhoods.

-At the same time, increasing equity and rising home values can reduce income inequality, mitigating the negative impacts of gentrification, and promoting opportunities for long-standing residents to build generational wealth should not be mutually exclusive goals.
+At the same time, increasing equity and rising home values can reduce income inequality, mitigate the negative impacts of gentrification, and promote opportunities for long-standing residents to build generational wealth should not be mutually exclusive goals.
 The Advisory Team recommended several initiatives that could mitigate the negative impacts of housing affordability.

 First, designate ‘Income Source’ as a protected class to prevent the negative bias that can be associated with the use of a housing subsidy.
 Access to housing should be based on the ability to pay, regardless of what the source of the funds is.

 Second, extend the duration of liens associated with owner-occupied rehabilitation programs to ensure the home remains affordable and discourages predatory investors from making offers to purchase.

 Lastly, develop education campaigns to help vulnerable residents avoid scams and predatory investors.
 Several purposed programs are aimed at reducing the exploitation of vulnerable residents, such as legal aid resources to address probate issues, assistance in the legal transfer of title to living relatives, and will-writing services for low and moderate-income families.